Chelyabinsk Pipe Rolling Plant: Overview

 In 2008, the plant produced 806,700 tonnes of pipe products.
 In recent years, it has entered a large scale modernization programme.
+In 2022, the company's revenue amounted to 72000 rubles.

 The company's important overseas clients include Japan and the United States.
 Main production facilities are located in the city of Chelyabinsk, which is just east of the Ural Mountains.
 The company's sales office is located in Moscow.